No Tags Found!

 From India, Kannur

-that Rs.1624 rise in D.A was only to minimise the wages and not to workers above minimum wages not clear.
+The Rs.1624 rise in D.A was only to minimize the wages and not applicable to workers above the minimum wages.
+This is not clear.
+Please clarify and help.

 8108196831